France and South Korea

-On 4 June 1886, France and Korea signed a Treaty of Friendship, Commerce, and Navigation, marking the start of diplomatic relations which continued to develop.
+On 4 June 1886, France and Korea signed a Treaty of Friendship, Commerce, and Navigation, marking the start of diplomatic relations which have continued to develop.
 During the Korean War, France, within the United Nations Command, supported South Korea.
-It provided a contingent of over 3400 men that was part of UN forces.
+It provided a contingent of over 3,400 men who were part of UN forces.
 During the commemorations of the 60th anniversary of the Armistice in 2013, Mr Kader Arif, Minister Delegate for Veterans, represented France at the official ceremonies and paid tribute to the 270 French soldiers killed in Korea between 1950 and 1953.

-France maintains a close dialogue with South Korea on major international and global issues (development, non-proliferation of weapons of mass destruction, climate change etc.).
+France maintains close dialogue with South Korea on major international and global issues (development, non-proliferation of weapons of mass destruction, climate change, etc.).

 The President of Korea, Ms Park Geun-hye, made an official visit in France on 2-4 November 2013.
 It was decided to strengthen the comprehensive partnership between the two countries, with precise objectives in all the areas set out in the joint statement issued during the visit.

-The South Korean Prime Minister, Mr Hwang Kyo-ahn, visited France from 16 to 19 September 2015.
+The South Korean Prime Minister, Mr Hwang Kyo-ahn, visited France on 16-19 September 2015.
 The visit was an opportunity to inaugurate the France-Korea Year.
 An agreement to facilitate the mobility of professionals and trainees was also signed.
-It will help develop human and economic exchanges between our two countries.
+This will help develop human and economic exchanges between our two countries.

 The President of the French Republic, François Hollande, made an official visit to South Korea on 4 November 2015.
 The France-Korea Action Plan for a 21st Century Strengthened Comprehensive Partnership was adopted on that occasion.

-The Year of Korea in France will last until the end of August 2016.
+The Year of Korea in France will run until the end of August 2016.
 The Year of France in Korea will take place from March to December 2016.

 France is one of the leading investors in Korea (€7 billion in stock; the second-largest EU investor after the Netherlands; 174 French companies accounting for 24,000 jobs).
 South Korean investment in France remains small.